nichoth/jazz-signals-v1/README.md

 ```

 This will create a new `BrowserLocalAuth`, and subscribe the passed in signals to its events.
 The return value is a function that will unsubscribe from the `BrowserLocalAuth`.
 See [the example](https://github.com/nichoth/jazz-signals/blob/main/example/todo-app.tsx#L33) for a demonstration of how the unsubscribe function can be used.

+## example
+See an example of an application that consumes this package in the [example](https://github.com/nichoth/jazz-signals/tree/main/example) directory.

 ```ts
 import { localAuth, AuthStatus, SignedInStatus } from '@nichoth/jazz-signals'